UGC MUD - What is it and what can you do with it?

 This is a purchased granite tile from a home improvement store.
 MUD design applied, then re-fired to 1435F to make the MUD permanent but not affect the tile since it is stone.
 The tile loses a bit of the shine but it is meant as an accent tile.

 Make your own glass tiles!
 Two pieces of float glass - Apply UGC color to the bottom piece, your MUD design to the top piece then fuse together - sample was fired at 1500F.
-Colors shown are NT 1956 Dark Blue and 1969 Gloss Black
+Colors shown are NT 1956 Dark Blue (tile on the left - not fired) and 1969 Gloss Black (tile on the right).

 White inset tile purchased from a home improvement store.
 MUD mixed with NT 1961 Dark Green, placed in pastry bag with writing tip and design added to tile.
 Inset created as above.
 Fire separately to 1500F and glue both to a piece of netting for ease of installation.